magwenelab/WeavePop/README.md

 | Module 3|[Mosdepth](https://github.com/brentp/mosdepth), [Samtools](https://www.htslib.org/)|`envs/depth.yaml`|
 | Module 3|R and R libraries -- tidyverse ComplexHeatmap, svglite, scales, RColorBrewer|`envs/r.yaml`|

-## Overview

-### Structure of repository:
+## Structure of repository:
   * The working directory has the scripts and Snakefiles to run.
   * `files/` has some of the starting files and files created by the pipeline.
   * `scripts/` has the scripts used by the Snakefiles, not by the user directly.
   * `references/` has the reference genomes.
-  * `analyses/` has one directory per sample, all the resulting files of the analyses performed per sample are there with a generic name.
+  * `analyses/` has one directory per sample, all the resulting files of the analyses performed per sample will be there with a generic name.
   * `results/` has the resulting files of the analyses that consider all the samples.
   * `logs/` has the log files of all runs.

-### Starting files:
+## Starting files:
   * `files/sample_metadata.csv` with columns (using these names): strain, sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields.
   * `files/lineage_references.csv` with columns (using these names): group, file (file name of reference genome assembly), strain, more-optional-metadata-fields (like genbank accession and bioproject)
   * Lists of genes of loci of interest: